Our story

 Rob & Jayne

 Rob and Jayne Lunnon are the partners of Haydon Farm.
 Rob is a third generation dairy farmer and after attending Agricultural College, he joined his parents in the business.
-Jayne has led a successful corporate life in marketing and Executive Leadership until 2024, when having been introduced to the principles of regenerative farming, she chose to leave office life and join Rob on the farm.
+Jayne has led a successful corporate life in Marketing and Executive Leadership until 2024, when having been introduced to the principles of regenerative farming, she chose to leave office life and join Rob on the farm.

 Both Rob and Jayne are passionate about producing high quality nutrient dense food, and are committed to helping the planet through good farming practices and compassionate animal management.
 Together, they are participating in the Roots to Regeneration programme — a farmer-led initiative to deepen their understanding of regenerative agriculture principles.